iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

 import { BatchType } from '@bentley/imodeljs-common';
 import { BeDuration } from '@bentley/bentleyjs-core';
 import { BeEvent } from '@bentley/bentleyjs-core';
-import { BentleyCloudRpcParams } from '@bentley/imodeljs-common';
 import { BentleyStatus } from '@bentley/bentleyjs-core';
 import { BeTimePoint } from '@bentley/bentleyjs-core';
 import { BeUiEvent } from '@bentley/bentleyjs-core';
 import { BoundingSphere } from '@bentley/imodeljs-common';
 import { BriefcaseDownloader } from '@bentley/imodeljs-common';
 import { BriefcaseProps } from '@bentley/imodeljs-common';
-import { BrowserAuthorizationClientConfiguration } from '@bentley/frontend-authorization-client';
 import { ByteStream } from '@bentley/bentleyjs-core';
 import { Camera } from '@bentley/imodeljs-common';
 import { Capabilities } from '@bentley/webgl-compatibility';